tierratechnologies/logmate.co.nz/content/blog/vest-in-all-your-work-tools-including-your-device.md

 #### Is Your Mobile Device Any Different?

 Simply put all of your work-tools play a part in your ability to operate as a commercial driver.
-While one may take priority over another from time to time, they are all still important.
+While one may take priority over another from time to time, they are all still very important.

-If you are using Logmate for your Logbook solution your mobile-device becomes a vital work-tool.
+If you are using Logmate for your logbook solution your mobile device becomes a vital work-tool.
 So you should follow the same steps you use for your vehicle for your mobile device and:

-* Research the most cost-effective, safe and reliable model of mobile device
+* Research the most cost-effective and reliable model of mobile device
-* Ensure it is well taken care of always operational
+* Ensure it is well taken care of and always operational
 * Keep the operating system and all applications up to date
-* Upgrade mobile device when required
+* Upgrade your mobile device when required

 ### So What Should You Do?

 Now, we aren't saying you have to go out and buy the most expensive top of the line mobile device.
-Often time the most expensive options are only that because they have the best cameras, biggest screen and highest resolution.
+Often times the most expensive options are only that because they have the best cameras, biggest screen and highest resolution.
 But as a work-tool, you don't need all the bells and whistles.
 You just need a reliable device that uses up-to-date technology, with features that ensure you have:

 1. Reliable internet connectivity (especially through mobile data)
 2. Accurate GPS coordinate location information